rgambord/c99-doc/doc/sections/7/3/6/1/index.rst

 .. _9899_7.3.6.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.3.6.1p2>`

-:ref:`2 <9899_7.3.6.1p2>` The cacosh functions compute the complex arc hyperbolic cosine of z, with a branch cut at values less than 1 along the real axis.
+The cacosh functions compute the complex arc hyperbolic cosine of z, with a branch cut at values less than 1 along the real axis.

 .. rubric:: Returns

 .. _9899_7.3.6.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.3.6.1p3>`

-:ref:`3 <9899_7.3.6.1p3>` The cacosh functions return the complex arc hyperbolic cosine value, in the range of a half-strip of non-negative values along the real axis and in the interval [-ipi , +ipi ] along the imaginary axis.
+The cacosh functions return the complex arc hyperbolic cosine value, in the range of a half-strip of non-negative values along the real axis and in the interval [-ipi , +ipi ] along the imaginary axis.